scemama/slaterlib/README.md

-# slaterlib
+# SlaterLib

-Slater-Condon's rules in a C library
+Slater-Condon's rules in a C library.